GeoffIX/PoserLib/PoserUI module_ReadMe.txt

 	Return the actor type string which precedes the actor name in poser files.
 	NOTE: Fallback detection methods for controlProp and groupingObject prop actors are used for environments where
 	NOTE: specific identification methods have not been exposed to poser python as per version 11.0.6.33735
+	NOTE: The four measurement prop types are indistinguishable using legacy methods,
+	NOTE: so they are ignored if GetIdType() is unavailable.

 	theActor	: the actor whose type string is to be returned.
 	"""